 Avebury House dates from 1885 and is a fine example of a grand Victorian home.

-It has an English style park setting with expansive lawns and large deciduous trees including specimens of lime, elm and oak.
+The English style park setting has expansive lawns and large deciduous trees including specimens of lime, elm and oak.